-I am Nigerian, and My country needs You.
-Hey everyone, I hope you are well.
-In case you don’t know, I am Nigerian, and My country needs You.
+I am Nigerian And My Country Needs You.
+Hello everyone, I hope you are well.
+In case you don’t know, I am Nigerian, and My Country needs You.
 I repeat – I am Nigerian, and my Country needs You.
 Why?
 What is happening?
-That is what I am struggling to put in words.
-What is happening is a disgrace and an embarrassment to Nigeria, to Africa and the World.
+That is what I am struggling to put into words.
+What is happening is a disgrace and an embarrassment to Nigeria, Africa and the World.
 At this time and age, this should not be happening, but it is, and we need you.
-The country you love is on fire.
-We need you your support.
+The Country you love is on fire.
+We need your support.
 The whole world needs to hear this.

-When I first heard about what is happening, I must confess – I laughed.
+When I first heard about what was happening, I laughed.
 I didn’t believe it because this is not a brand-new thing; it has been happening for years, decades upon decades.
-It has been happening before I was born, before my parents, my grandparents, my great-great-grandparents and my great-great-great-grandparents.
+It happened before I was born, before my parents, my grandparents, my great-great-grandparents and my great-great-great-grandparents.
 So, what’s changed?
 I laughed because I thought this was happening because of the Black Lives Matter protests.
-However, after doing research, watching interviews and listening to countless complains and stories from the Nigerian public in Nigeria.
+However, after researching, watching interviews and listening to countless complaints and stories from the Nigerian public in Nigeria.
 It turns out that I was wrong, and I had to say something.

 What is happening?

-I could say this is just a protest against police brutality and we need your support to stand against it.
-No. This not just a protest against police brutality.
+I could say this is a protest against police brutality, and we need your support to stand against it.
+No. This is not just a protest against police brutality.
 This is much bigger than that.
 It is war.
-War against the Nigerian government by Nigerians all over the world.
+War against the Nigerian Government by Nigerians all over the world.

 Nigeria is Hungry

 Nigeria is hungry, depressed, sad and exhausted.
-The country is getting weaker and weaker, and we Nigerians are tired of all the corruptions.
+The Country is getting weaker and weaker, and we Nigerians are tired of all the Corruption.
 Nigerians are the most well-known citizens in the universe.
-There is no country you will go to in the world, that there will not be a Nigerian.
-We have Nigerian-South African, Nigerian-Koreans, Nigerian-Chinese, Nigerian-American, Nigerian-Russian, Nigerian-Polish, Nigerian-British, Nigerian – Australian, Nigerian-Indian.
+There is no country you will go to in the world that will not be a Nigerian.
+We have Nigerian-South African, Nigerian-Koreans, Nigerian-Chinese, Nigerian-American, Nigerian-Russian, Nigerian-Polish, Nigerian-British, Nigerian – Australian, and Nigerian-Indian.
 The list goes on.

-You know why?
+Do you know why?
 This is because Nigerians are special people.
-We are hard-working, streetwise, loud, happy, caring, and industrial people.
-I believe you have not struggled as much as Nigerian have.
+We are hard-working, streetwise, loud, happy, caring, and industrial.
+I believe you have not struggled as much as Nigerians have.
 It is said that if you have lived and survived in Nigeria, you can live anywhere in the world.
-BLM talks about privileges against the white people, the whole world, including Nigeria, took part.
+B.L.M. talks about privileges against the white people, and the whole world, including Nigeria, took part.
 Now, we need your support.

-There are a lot of corruptions in the world between world leaders, and in most cases, leaders listen to their citizens and make changes.
-However, in Nigeria is a totally different story:
+There is a lot of Corruption in the world between world leaders; in most cases, leaders listen to their citizens and make changes.
+However, in Nigeria is a different story:

 - We are still hungry